coder/code-server/docs/CONTRIBUTING.md

 ### Commits

 We prefer a clean commit history.
-Please clean up your commits before marking your PR ready for review.
+This means you should squash all fixups and fixup-type commits before asking for review (cleanup, squash, force-push).
+If you need help with this, feel free to leave a comment in your PR and we'll guide you.

 ## Requirements